liberland/docs/regulations/drafts/chamber_of_commerce.md

 #### § 1: General Meeting Competences
 1. The General Meeting shall be the highest organ of the Chamber, capable of making the highest level decisions about the Chamber.
 It shall have the exclusive competence in all operational issues of the Chamber, including and not limited to:

-   1. setting up the General Meeting agenda;
+a) setting up the General Meeting agenda;

-   2. adopting Chamber operations programs;
+b) adopting Chamber operations programs;

-   3. electing and dismissing members of the Board of the Chamber;
+c) electing and dismissing members of the Board of the Chamber;

-   4. alteration of any provision of the Statute;
+d) alteration of any provision of the Statute;

-   5. dissolution of the Chamber, and
+e) dissolution of the Chamber, and

-   6. other issues of the choosing of the General Meeting.
+f) other issues of the choosing of the General Meeting.

 2. The General Meeting shall be composed of all the Members of the Chamber.
 It shall be able to convene in the presence of ⅔ of all the Members.
 General Meetings shall take place online and are convened by email notification or any other proper way using electronic communication clearly accessible to the Members, sent at least 20 days before the prospective General Meeting.

 #### § 2: Convening the General Meeting